TRACCS-COMPACT/hybrid_physics_AI_awesome_list/README.md

 ## 2. Python scripts from Fortran using Python bindings

-- [forpy](https://github.com/ylikx/forpy) : do not mix up with fortpy !
+- [forpy](https://github.com/ylikx/forpy) : do not mix up with **fortpy** !!
 Fortran module to wrapp and manipulate Python objects (list, dict, numpy arrays...).
 Allows to import and use Python package or user-defined Python functions.
 Requires to convert Fortran-variable to Python-variables by hand.
 - [call_py_fort](https://github.com/nbren12/call_py_fort) : Fortran module to call Python functions written in a third Python script.
 Uses numpy to convert Fortran arrays passed as arguments.